Uh oh!

 If you aren't using dynamic font loading you need to make sure your font is copied into your bundle.

-At the moment, dynamic loading is supported on native platforms (not on web) only if you use Expo (Expo Go or a development client).
+Dynamic loading is supported on all platforms if you use Expo (Expo Go or a development client).
 In the future, it should become available for all React Native projects via React Native core.

 Fonts can be available in an app statically (since build time) or loaded dynamically at runtime.
 The latter can be useful e.g. for apps that use over-the-air updates and want to load new fonts with an update, or when you need to use a font from a remote location.

-Dynamic loading in react-native-vector-icons is currently limited to those fonts that are bundled within the provided packages: it doesn't support Pro fonts (such as FontAwesome 5 Pro).
-However, loading of custom fonts is not difficult to implement: see any of the free font packages for reference.
+Dynamic loading in@react-native-vector-icons is currently limited to those fonts that are bundled within the provided packages: it doesn't support Pro fonts (such as FontAwesome 5 Pro).
+However, loading of custom fonts is not difficult to implement: usecreateIconSet as seen incustom fonts paragraph to obtain a icon font family with dynamic font loading enabled.
+See any of the free font packages for reference.

 By default, dynamic loading is enabled if you run Expo SDK >= 52.
 It doesn't change the way you work with the package: If rendering an icon requires a font that is not known to the app, it will be loaded automatically and icon will render as expected.